The-Taggart-Institute/container-essentials/3-images-and-containers/3-2_containers.md

 We don't have to leave the container to test this out.
 Running `curl localhost/hello.html` should confirm our page is now accessible!

 Echoing content into a file is cool, but not for large amounts of data.
 What if we wanted to use a text editor in the container?
-If we try to use `nano` or `vim`, we'll find they aren't that.
+If we try to use `nano` or `vim`, we'll find they aren't there.
 But you know what is?

 `apt`.